Suzu, Ishikawa

-Suzu (珠洲市, Suzu-shi) is a city located in Ishikawa Prefecture, Japan.
+Suzu (珠洲市, Suzu-shi) is a city located in northern Ishikawa Prefecture, Japan.
 As of 31 March 2021, the city had an estimated population of 13,531 in 6013 households, and a population density of 54.6 persons per km2.
 The total area of the city was 247.20 sqkm.

 Etymology

 Suzu is thought to have been named after Suzu Shrine, an ancient Shinto shrine located in the Awazu area of the city.
 The name "Suzu" appears in Nara period records; however, the kanji for Suzu (珠洲) is not thought to have been in use until the early Wadō era (713 AD).
 There is also the theory that the name originates from the Ainu language, as with several other place names in the Noto area.

 Geography

 Suzu occupies the northeastern tip of the Noto Peninsula and is bordered by the Sea of Japan on three sides.
 Parts of the city are within the borders of the Noto Hantō Quasi-National Park.